tsaik/socialinvite2/README.md

 7033334444,conversion,Mozilla/5.0 (Linux; U; Android 4.0.4; pl-pl; Sony Xperia Neo V Build/IMM76D) AppleWebKit/534.30 (KHTML, like Gecko) Version/4.0 Mobile Safari/534.30
 </pre>

 Alternatively, the feedback can be accepted real-time via callback against Hook Mobile server.
+We recommend customer to report back click through event via callback so data will be captured in our analytics portal.

 # Authentication
 Social Invite API use Basic authentication to authenticate API requests.
 Once you are provisioned with an account, you will be assigned an <code>apiKey</code> and a <code>secret</code>.
 You will be using both the <code>apiKey</code> and the <code>secret</code> as Basic authentication username and password.